Skip to main content

 The numbers don't add up to a clean 12 because some findings were split (FIND-002 + FIND-003 both touched CI but for different repos) and a few info-level observations were tracked alongside actionable findings.
 The "12 actionable" count refers to findings requiring code changes.

-How to read this audit
+How to read this index

 For non-auditors, here's what the table is actually telling you: